Microsoft reports $20.1B quarterly profit as it promises to lead ‘the new AI platform shift’

 Microsoft doesn’t reveal the total revenue for its Azure business, though a document inadvertently disclosed during its recent court fight with the FTC showed it as $34 billion last year, Hindlian-Bowler said.
 Microsoft has declined to comment on that number.
 It’s long been seen as the runner-up to Amazon’s dominant cloud platform, Amazon Web Services.

-Microsoft’s second-biggest business segment — centered on productivity software such as its Office suite of workplace products — grew 10% to $18.3 billion in sales for the April-June quarter.
+Microsoft’s second-biggest business segment — centered on productivity software led by its Office suite of workplace products — grew 10% to $18.3 billion in sales for the April-June quarter.

 While AI has captivated the attention of the public and investors, Microsoft is also still heavily reliant on its personal computing business centered around the licensing fees paid by the makers of computers running its Windows software.

 Microsoft made $13.9 billion from its personal computing business segment in the quarter, down 4% from the same time last year.
+While that segment also includes other products, including Xbox games and consoles, it’s been the Windows revenue dragging the overall numbers down.

-Worldwide PC shipments in the April-June quarter dropped 16.6% from the same time last year, marking the seventh consecutive quarter of year-over-year decline, according to market research group Gartner.
+Worldwide shipments of PCs from various manufacturers in the April-June quarter dropped 16.6% from the same time last year, marking the seventh consecutive quarter of year-over-year decline, according to market research group Gartner.
 However, the market is starting to stabilize and demand could grow again in 2024, Gartner said.

-Microsoft has laid off hundreds of workers in recent months, including many around its headquarters in Redmond, Washington, according to notices it sent to government agencies.
+With most of its revenue coming from sales to business clients, Microsoft hasn’t been as affected by economic troubles that have hit consumer-focused sectors or advertising-dependent tech rivals like Google and Meta.
+But Microsoft has still laid off hundreds of workers in recent months, including many around its headquarters in Redmond, Washington, according to notices it sent to government agencies.
 That’s on top of the 10,000 employees, almost 5% of its workforce, that it cut earlier this year.